Dartmouth-Data-Analytics-Core/RNA-seq_workshop_July2020/Day-1/Day_1.md

 ### Read alignment
 - Principles of gapped short read alignment (mentioning splice junctions)
 - Perform alignment with STAR
+- Read clipping
+- View & explore some reads in IGV (show difference on read distributions in full-length transcript & 3'end data)
+- Quick mention of quasi-mapping with tools like salmon

 ### Post-alignment quality control
 - Picard tools CollectRNASeqMetrics
+- Identiofy PCR duplicates, discuss value of checking, and controversey of removing them
 - RNA-seq QC metrics
 - Discuss a bad QC report
 - Using MultiQC to synthesize a QC report